-&lt;sup>1A more intuitive analogue of this problem may be helpful, one based upon the terminal control problem for a conventional robotic arm.
-An arm, with known electromechanical response to an externally imposed set of control signals, has to move from a three dimensional position, $\boldsymbol{\xi}0 \pm \Delta \boldsymbol{\xi}0$ , at time t = 0, to a final position $\boldsymbol{\xi}{tf} \pm \Delta \boldsymbol{\xi}f$ at time $t_f$ .
-In three-dimensions, there exists an infinite number of pathways between the starting and ending position, excluding only those that are physically impossible (such as a movement over a time-interval physically too short for transit between the two positions).
+1 A more intuitive analogue of this problem may be helpful, one based upon the terminal control problem for a conventional robotic arm.
+An arm, with known electromechanical response to an externally imposed set of control signals, has to move from a three dimensional position, $\xi{0\pm}\Delta\xi{0}$, at time t=0, to a final position $\xi{t_f} \pm \Delta \xi_f$ at time t_f .
+In three-dimensions, there exists an infinite number of pathwavs between the starting and ending position, excluding only those that are physically impossible (such as a movement over a time-interval physically too short for transit between the two positions).
 Even if the trajectory is restricted to a straight line, there will normally be an infinite indeterminacy involving speed and acceleration.
-The control designer "regularizes" the problem by using a figure-of-merit e.g., by demanding the fastest possible movement, or the least energy requiring one, or minimum induced accelerations etc. The designer might know e.g., that the arm must pass close to some known intermediate position $\boldsymbol{\xi}i \pm \Delta \boldsymbol{\xi}i$ and which can greatly reduce the order of the infinity of possible solutions.
-In the case of the pore fluid, the initial "position" (initial pore fluid value, $c(z, t_f)$ , is at best a reasonable guess, and no intermediate values are known.
+The control designer "regularizes" the problem by using a figure-of-merit e.g., by demanding the fastest possible movement, or the least energy requiring one, or minimum induced accelerations etc. The designer might know e.g., that the arm must pass close to some known intermediate position $\xi_i + \Delta \xi_i$ and which can greatly reduce the order of the infinity of possible solutions.
+In the case of the pore fluid, the initial "position" (initial pore fluid value, $c(z,t_f)$, is at best a reasonable guess, and no intermediate values are known.
 The assumed prior control represents an initial guess at what controlling signals can be sent, e.g., that a voltage is unlikely to exceed some particular value.
 The "identification" problem would correspond to the situation in which the model or plant describing the reaction of the robotic arm to external signals was partially uncertain and had to be determined by experiment.
-And perhaps the response would also system is an assumed advection-diffusion one, with the initial state being the salinity profile far in 105 the past (perhaps -100,000 y), the terminal state is represented by data from the measured core 106 pore-water.
-The disturbances sought are the abyssal water salinity-providing a time-varying 107 boundary condition at the sediment-water interface.
-Readers familiar with advection-diffusion 108 problems will recognize their dependence upon a long list of knowns, including the initial and 109 boundary conditions, and the advective flows and diffusion coefficients governing the time-depth 110 evolution.
-In the present case, flows and diffusion coefficients are expected to display structures 111 varying in both space (depth in core) and time.
-In the best situation, only their terminal 112 values can be measured in the core.
-The problem is further compounded by the dependence of 113 advection and diffusion on the time history of the solid phase in the sediment containing the 114 pore waters.
-Finally, and a question also ignored here, is whether a handful of core values can 115 be used to infer global or regional mean properties (see Figs. 1, 2) with useful accuracy.
-116
+And perhaps the response would also depend upon time, involving the changing mechanical configuration, as occurs for example, in controlling the trajectory of aging spacecraft.